niteshrawat0401/Movix/README.md

 # Movix
-This is all about Movie where you can see Trending, Upcoming and Toprated movies coming also view trailer of the movie , Action, Animation, comed, Drama etcy
+This is all about Movie where you can see Trending, Upcoming, and Top-rated movies coming and also view trailers of the movie, Action, Animation, Comedy, Drama, etc